Law firm leaders tell us “We now have to accept change as the status quo."

 What skills are most important for lawyers and staff to have so that they can both lead and respond with cooperation and resilience when changes, even unexpected changes, are required?
 More importantly do they even have these required skills?

 Without answers to these leadership questions, a law firm is at considerable risk.

 Sending lawyers to external seminars and workshops on leadership produces almost no return on that investment for the firm.
 While the leadership challenges law firms deal with may have some universal themes, the solutions are not universal.

-Sometimes there are “sleeper” leadership problems evolving that the partners minimize or don’t even notice.
-Sometimes a problem that gets talked about or tagged in a survey, is only a symptom of deeper but more sensitive issues that people are less comfortable targeting.
+Sometimes there are “sleeper” leadership problems evolving, which the partners minimize or don’t even notice.
+Sometimes a problem that gets talked about or tagged in a survey is only a symptom of deeper but more sensitive issues that people are less comfortable targeting.

 There may be a disconnect between senior partners and younger generations of lawyers that is causing increased tension.
 Perhaps there are upcoming succession issues that are unresolved.
 The absence of coaching and mentoring may be causing a disproportionate negative effect on lawyers’ career satisfaction.
 An internal audit may have identified weaknesses in how the firm communicates internally.
 An individual partner or an entire practice group may be underperforming according to new profitability standards your firm has enacted.
 Female lawyers may feel increasingly isolated in making career choices, regardless of the policies of the firm.